Database Engine Tuning Advisor Features

-Database Engine Tuning Advisor can consider the trade offs in performance that are offered by various different types of physical design structures (indexes, indexed views, partitioning).
+Database Engine Tuning Advisor can consider the trade offs in performance that are offered by various different types of physical design structures (indexes, indexed views, partitioning), including filtered indexes.
 Different structures can overlap in their ability to reduce the execution cost for any given query, so having the capability to consider an integrated configuration of multiple design structures enables Database Engine Tuning Advisor to provide higher quality recommendations.
 For example, considering only clustered indexes on a set of tables and then considering horizontal range partitioning on the same set of tables does not tell you how these two physical design structures work together.
 To understand how they work together, your tuning tool must perform integrated tuning.

 Applications often access multiple databases to complete their work, so workloads frequently refer to objects from multiple databases.
 Database Engine Tuning Advisor can simultaneously tune multiple databases, unlike the Index Tuning Wizard in Microsoft SQL Server 2000.
 Users can specify a set of databases to tune, and Database Engine Tuning Advisor makes recommendations for all selected databases.
 For more information about this feature, see Tuning Multiple Databases.